A girls' trip to Kanazawa for arts, crafts and gastronomy

 A collection of items by young artists active in Hokuriku

-This gallery and select store features works by artists associated with the Hokuriku region, with a focus on craftspeople of the younger generation.
+This gallery and select store features works by young craftspeople and other artists associated with Hokuriku.
 Upon entering the 150-year-old townhouse with a courtyard in the back, visitors are struck by the glittering gold and platinum foil works by foil designers.
 The shop also offers many other items that can be incorporated into modern life while using traditional techniques.
-Kutani Yaki plates with Indian chintz motifs, Kaga mizuhiki craftsmanship, lacquer, and accessories made from Japanese paper are just a few examples of the many items you can buy as souvenirs from Kanazawa.
+One-of-a-kind works by up-and-coming artists, accessories made from Kaga mizuhiki, lacquer, and Japanese paper are just a few of the items that make great Kanazawa souvenirs.

 Traditional crafts turned into modern accessories

-Copper earrings made by a goldsmith are discolored using a traditional coloring technique from Takaoka, Toyama Prefecture.
+Earrings made of resin-coated "Futamata Washi," a traditional craft of Futamata-cho, Kanazawa, are characterized by their vivid colors and voluminous design, but the lightness and transparency of the Washi make them attractive.
+The copper earrings, made by a goldsmith, are discolored using a traditional coloring technique from Takaoka, Toyama Prefecture.
 Gold leaf is applied to one side to create a different look on the front and back.

 Fabric earrings made by stencil dyeing and original embroidery are also popular items, and the combination of different colors and patterns in each piece shows the warmth of handmade craftsmanship.